The Department of Health is coordinating a trial of a medically supervised injecting room at North Richmond Community Health.

-With the high numbers of Victorians losing their lives to heroin related overdoses, the medically supervised injecting room (MSIR) is a safety-first, medical approach focused on harm reduction.
+With the high numbers of Victorians losing their lives to drug-related overdoses, the medically supervised injecting room (MSIR) is a safety-first, medical approach focused on harm reduction.

-It will also work to reduce overdose deaths and overdose harm, improve neighbourhood amenity for local residents and businesses, and reduce the number of discarded needles and syringes in the neighbouring areas.
+The MSIR aims to reduce overdose deaths and harm, and improve neighbourhood amenity for the local community, through reducing the incidence of public injecting, and reducing the number of discarded needles and syringes in neighbouring public areas.

 - legislation to ensure the room can only operate at the North Richmond Community Health site for the duration of the trial

-- allowing only people aged over 18 years to use the facility
+- allowing only people aged over 18 years to use the injecting room

 - ensuring that illegal drugs won't be provided or dealt at the facility

-- additional security measures, including 13 new CCTV cameras near the facility and in surrounding streets
+- additional security measures, including CCTV cameras near the facility and in surrounding streets

-- working closely with Victoria Police and the Department of Health and Human Services to support community safety while minimising drug harm.
+- working closely with the Department of Health and Victoria Police to support community safety while minimising drug harm.

-If you would like more information about the service, download the FAQs or email email@example.com.
+If you would like more information about the service, please email AOD enquiries.